-Enthusiastic acknowledgement of their successes.
+Enthusiastic acknowledgment of their successes.

 Who is the happiest of man?
 He who values the merits of others and in their pleasure takes joy, even though it was his own. ~ Goethe

 Linda: Great relationships are characterized by sympathetic joy.
-The definitions of sympathetic joy is sharing positive feelings with another, looking upon them with favor and harmony, with respect to the successes of another.
+The definitions of sympathetic joy are sharing positive feelings with another, looking upon them with favor and harmony, with respect to the successes of another.
 But when romantic partners fail to make a big deal out of each other’s successes, the couple is more likely to break up or else to stay in a less successful relationship.
 When partners celebrate each other’s accomplishments, they are more likely to be satisfied, committed, enjoying greater love and happiness.

-According to Martin Seligman in his book Flourish, there are four possible responses when someone shares something with you about a success: active constructive, passive constructive, passive destructive, and active destructive.
+According to Martin Seligman in his book Flourish, there are four possible responses when someone shares something with you about a success: active constructive, passive constructive, passive destructive, and actively destructive.
 If something wonderful happens to you and you share it with someone, the most likely response is a positive constructive response like “That’s nice or congratulations.”
 Occasionally there is passive destructive response such as being ignored when you share your good news.
-And what is even more rare is an active destructive response which is critical such as “You didn’t earn that promotion.”
+And what is even rarer is an active destructive response which is critical such as “You didn’t earn that promotion.”

 What truly enlivens a relationship is when the person who hears of your success is sincerely happy for you and is generous of spirit to the point where he or she shows eagerness to hear more details about your good news.
 Celebrating the triumphs in life, from the small seemingly trivial ones to those that are more significant strengthens the bond.
 Being genuinely active in our response to our partner’s good fortune has a weighty impact on them.
 Consider this small but impactful interchange.